-It is my great pleasure to present the 2017 edition of the "Handbook on the Working Methods of the Security Council" (more commonly known as the "Green Book" to many in the United Nations community).
+It is my great pleasure to present this 2021 edition of the "Handbook on the Working Methods of the Security Council" (more commonly known as the "Green Book" to many in the United Nations community).

-The Security Council is expected to meet the two, sometimes conflicting, requirements: first, to make decisions that will ensure prompt and effective action to maintain international peace and security; and second, to gain the support of the wider United Nations membership for such Security Council decisions to be carried out.
-Enhancing transparency, efficiency and inclusiveness of the working methods of the Security Council through meeting these requirements is crucial to the effective functioning of the Council.
+The Security Council is expected to meet two sometimes conflicting requirements: first, to make decisions that will ensure prompt and effective action to maintain international peace and security; and second, to gain the support of the wider United Nations membership for such Security Council decisions to be carried out.
+Enhancing the transparency, efficiency and inclusiveness of the working methods of the Security Council through meeting these requirements is crucial to the effective functioning of the Council.

-In all these areas, the Security Council has made steady progress.
-In 2006, the first Note 507 by the President of the Security Council (S/2006/507) was adopted as a compilation of the working methods of the Council, setting forth clearly the Council's best practices, without undermining the flexibility necessary to conduct the Council's work.
+In all these areas, the Security Council has made steady if insufficient progress.
+In 2006, the first Note 507 by the President of the Security Council (S/2006/507) was adopted as a compilation of the working methods of the Council, setting forth clearly the Council's best practices without undermining the flexibility necessary to conduct the Council's work.
 In 2010, the Council adopted the revised Note 507 (S/2010/507).
-A product of intensive work by the Informal Working Group on Documentation and Other Procedural Questions chaired by Japan, Note 507 received positive feedbacks over the years, from Security Council members and the wider United Nations membership alike, in particular from members joining the Council each year.